Trinity-Pawling School: Athletics

 The school has 13 varsity sports competing against Founders League and non-league foes.
 The Founders League comprises Trinity-Pawling School, Kent, Taft, Avon, Hotchkiss, Choate, Kingswood-Oxford, Loomis Chaffee, and Westminster.
 Girls' schools in the league are Ethel Walker and Miss Porter's.

 In the fall, the school offers boys football, soccer, mountain biking, and cross country.
 The school provides wrestling, squash, hockey, and basketball in the winter.
 In the spring, teams compete in track and field, baseball, tennis, golf, and lacrosse.
 There are lower-level teams for all of these sports, which routinely send players up to the varsity level.

 Facilities include the Smith Field House and a new turf field lined for soccer, football, and lacrosse.
-The field was dedicated to long-time football coach, former Associate Headmaster, and Director of Studies David N. Coratti in the fall of 2013.
-Additionally, nine new tennis courts were completed in 2013.
+The field was dedicated to long-time football coach, former associate headmaster, and director of studies David N. Coratti in the fall of 2013.
+Nine new tennis courts were completed in 2013.
 Tirrell Rink was renovated in 2010.
-Facility updates and additions were provided by the generosity of Trinity-Pawling alums.
+Facility updates and additions were funded by Trinity-Pawling alumni.

-The school offers six soccer fields, a basketball court (Hubbard Court), a cardio room, and a weight room.
+The school includes six soccer fields, a basketball court (Hubbard Court), a cardio room, and a weight room.
 The Rock Squash Courts opened in 1999, and the McGraw Wrestling Pavilion opened in 1998.
 The baseball field was renovated and named for Mo Vaughn, Class of 1986.
 An all-weather track was installed in 2006, and a grass football field remains on the west side of Route 22.